 - If a zero calibration on the sensor is also to be performed, that must be done FIRST.
-The zero calibration process can have an impact on the result of the 1-point calibration.
-So if a zero cal is required, do that procedure and return here. - Determine whether the calibration will be done on-line or with the sensor removed and placed into a reference solution.
-If the sensor is removed from the application, rinse and clean. - 3.
+The zero calibration process can have an impact on the result of the 1point calibration.
+So if a zero cal is required, do that procedure and return here. - 2.
+Determine whether the calibration will be done on-line or with the sensor removed and placed into a reference solution.
+If the sensor is removed from the application, rinse and clean.
+When calibrating a toroid sensor in a beaker of reference solution, there must be plenty of clearance between the sensor and any nearby objects at least 2 inches.
+Also, gently stir sensor back and forth to remove any bubbles that may be present in the inner bore. - 3.
 If the sensor has been removed and placed into a solution, allow the sensor to temperature equilibrate with the solution as much as possible.
 With the sensor coming from an application that differs greatly in temperature, the user may have to wait as much as 20 minutes.
-If the sensor is on-line, the user may want to set the output HOLD feature prior to calibration to lock out any output fluctuations. - 4.
-Scroll to the CAL menu section using the MENU key and press ENTER or the UP arrow key.
-Scroll until Cal %Conc or %Cond is displayed.
+If the sensor is on-line, the user may want to set the output HOLD feature prior to calibration to lock out any output fluctuations.

+- 4. Scroll to the CAL menu section using the MENU key and press ENTER or the UP arrow key.
+Scroll until Cal Cond is displayed.
 Press ENTER. - 5.
 The screen will prompt the user to place the sensor into the reference solution (ideally this has already been done to achieve temperature equilibrium.)
 Once sensor is ready, press ENTER. - 6.
 The system now begins acquiring data for the calibration value.
-As data is gathered, the units for %concentration/conductivity and temperature may flash.
+As data is gathered, the units for conductivity and temperature may flash.
 Flashing units indicate that this parameter is unstable.
 The calibration data point acquisition will stop only when the data remains stable for a pre-determined amount of time.
 This can be overridden by pressing ENTER.
 If the data remains unstable for 10 minutes, the calibration will fail and the message Cal Unstable will be displayed. - 7.
-The screen will display the last measured %concentration/conductivity value and a message will be displayed prompting the user for the reference value.
+The screen will display the last measured conductivity value and a message will be displayed prompting the user for the reference value.
 The user must then modify the screen value with the arrow keys and press ENTER.
 The system then performs the proper checks. - 8.
 If accepted, the screen will display the message PASS with the slope value, then it will return to the main measurement display.
 If the calibration fails, a message indicating the cause of the failure will be displayed and the FAIL icon will be turned on.